 In 2014 the IASB (International Accounting Standards Board) issued the new standard (IFRS 9) for the accounting of financial instruments.
-The reason for this new standard is that many financial institutions experienced that the requirements in the current standard (IAS 39) were difficult to understand, apply and interpret.
-To address the deficiencies of the current standard, a new standard (IFRS 9) for the financial reporting of financial instruments that is more principle-based is being introduced.
-IFRS 9 replaces most of the guidance in IAS 39.
-The IASB decided to accelerate its project to replace IAS 39 due to the financial crisis.
+The reason for this new standard is that many financial institutions experienced that the requirements in the old standard (IAS 39) were difficult to understand, interpret and apply.
+To address the deficiencies of the old standard, a new standard (IFRS 9) for the financial reporting of financial instruments that is more principle-based has been introduced.
+IFRS 9 has an effective date for annual periods starting from 1 January 2018.
 IFRS 9 is divided into three main phases:

-The first phase of the IFRS 9 provides revised guidance on the classification and measurement of financial assets by introducing a fair value through other comprehensive income category for certain debt instruments.
+The first phase of the IFRS 9 provides guidance on the classification and measurement of financial instruments.
 IFRS 9 requires that all financial assets are subsequently measured at:

 Whether a financial asset is classified as amortized cost, FVOCI or FVPL is mainly based on the business model assessment and the SPPI-Test (Solely Payments of Principal & Interest).

 The main change in the classification and measurement of financial liabilities is the recognition of changes in own credit risk in other comprehensive income for liabilities designated at fair value through profit or loss.

 This might be the least complex area of the new standard but for Banks and other financial institutions with considerable financial assets on their balance sheet, this might have a significant impact.